 Blueberry Rhubarb Pie (Bluebarb Pie)

 Move over, strawberries — there’s a new perfect pairing for rhubarb.
-Full of juicy blueberries, this blueberry rhubarb pie is the perfect early summer fruit dessert.
+Full of juicy blueberries, this Blueberry Rhubarb Pie is the perfect early summer fruit dessert.

 You knew this was coming, right?
 Every spring, at least one rhubarb dessert makes an appearance on Bunsen Burner Bakery.
 (Spoiler alert: this year there will be two!)